AdrienChampion/induction_for_dummies/monads_in_lean_4/book/src/part1/readme.md

 A *Functor* is an abstract structure consisting of a single `map` function.
 Functors are simple enough that they are quite easy to understand, at least compared to monads.
-Feel free to skip this and move on to the [chapter on applicatives](../part2/index.html).
+Feel free to skip this and move on to the [chapter on applicatives](../part2/index.html) if you already have a **solid** grasp on functors.

 ## Definition

-As discussed in the [intro](../index.html#monads), monads deal with type constructors `Mon : Type u → Type v` which we can see as *wrappers* or *containers* `Mon α` around some type `α`.
+As discussed in the [intro](../index.html#monads), monads deal with type constructors `Mon : Type → Type`, or more generally `Mon : Type u → Type v`, which we can see as *wrappers* or *containers* `Mon α` around some type `α`.
 It's the same for functors, and if we decide to call the type constructor `Fct` then we can define the notion of Functor as follows.

 Note that [Lean 4's `Functor`][functor] is not defined *exactly* this way, we'll discuss that [soon](#functor-in-lean-4) as it does not matter for now.